cj-greenhouse/aws-push-code/README.md

 webhook for GitLab but easy to add additional functions to handle webhook data from other systems.

+We need this at CJ because AWS Code Pipeline doesn't have Gitlab source stage.
+We have the additional constraint that our Gitlab is not on the public Internet.

 ## Status

 ### Features